 Yes, for solar customers battery technology has advanced enough to make them a viable alternative to load controllers.
-LG and Tesla batteries can store energy from solar power and provide homes with an alternative energy source during peak hours to help lighten the on peak demand or after the sun goes down.
-Whole house batteries are usually coupled with solar power and charged from the sun’s energy but the technology is coming to have them power part of our homes energy demand.
+LG and Tesla batteries can store energy from solar power and provide homes with an alternative energy source during peak hours to help lighten the on-peak demand or after the sun goes down.
+Whole-house batteries are usually coupled with solar power and charged from the sun’s energy.
+The technology is coming to have them power part of our homes energy demand.

 Are Load Controllers Bad For The Air Conditioners?

 Not inherently but they could very easily be wired wrong and cause all sorts of problems.
-Let’s assume that most companies that are installing load controllers are solar companies… they know solar and work with it everyday but they do not work with air conditioners everyday therein lies a potential problem.
-The average HVAC system is getting more and more complicated every year and it’s a trend that shows no sign of stopping.
-Similar to how the engine of a car used to be something anyone could work on, now when you open up the hood of a new car all the mechanical components are hidden behind all sorts of electronics that require more than a candle and a prayer to work on, air conditioners are following the same trend.
+Let’s assume that most companies that are installing load controllers are solar companies.
+They know solar and work with it every day but they do not work with air conditioners every day.
+Therein lies a potential problem.
+The average HVAC system is getting more complicated every year and trends show no sign of stopping.
+Similar to how the engine of a car used to be something anyone could work on, now when you open up the hood of a new car all the mechanical components are hidden behind all sorts of electronics that require more than a candle and a prayer to work on.
+Air conditioners are following the same trend.